BloomTech-Labs/wedding-bells-be/docs/mailer/README.md

 First off, a mailer consists of two parts:

-- **email processing script:** compiles the email template using the templating engine and passes HTML-compiled email to `sendMail.js` script
+- **email processing script:** compiles the email template using the templating engine (Handlebars) and passes HTML-compiled email to `sendMail.js` script
-- **Handlebars email template:** template email with placeholder variables to be replaced when compiled
+- **.hbs email template:** template email with placeholder variables to be replaced when compiled

-The process in which email templates are compiled then sent is as follows:
+An example of how email templates are compiled then sent is as follows:

 1. client app creates new guest via `POST /api/weddings/:weddingId/guest` endpoint
 2. once guest resource is created, above endpoint controller calls `sendGuestInvite()`